Aryzon/unity-sdk/README.md

 4. Also import the samples from this pacakage.

 ### 3DoF tracking
-Use 3 degrees of freedom tracking when the user position is steady and cannot walk around.
+Use 3 degrees of freedom tracking when the user position is steady and the user cannot walk around.
 Follow these instructions to get rotational tracking only:

 5. In the player settings head over to XR Plugin Management, select Cardboard for your target platforms.
 6. Find the Rotational Tracking scene in Assets -> Samples.